 If the cutter cuts the pavilion depth a bit steep, then they need to adjust the crown height accordingly to maintain the balance between “the mirrors” (facets) of the diamond which reflect light through the diamond and back up towards the observer… the angle of the crown and pavilion facets must also be adjusted if the balance of brilliance and dispersion is to be maintained.

-A long time ago, before the use of reflector scopes were commonly used to judge optical symmetry, Brian Gavin who is one of my mentors in the business and a former supplier (via his former wholesale division, not Brian Gavin Diamonds) taught me a quick and dirty trick for determining the extent to which the cutter might have cheated the stone… simply take the measurements of the diamond as stated on the lab report, and multiply them using this formula and it will tell you what the carat weight of the diamond would be if everything about the diamond were cut perfectly, which I’ve never actually seen a diamond by the way…
+A long time ago, before the use of reflector scopes were commonly used to judge optical symmetry.
+Brian Gavin is one of my mentors in the business and a former supplier (via his former wholesale division.
+He taught me a quick and dirty trick for determining the extent to which the cutter might have cheated the stone:

 Let’s use the measurements of the 1.698 carat, F-color, VS-1 clarity, Crafted by Infinity round diamond from HPD as the basis for this demonstration.
 According to the American Gem Society Laboratory (AGSL) the diamond measures 7.66 – 7.68 x 4.73 millimeters.
 Here are the steps: